 ADE has two parts to it: ADE Conference and ADE Festival.
 They occur simultaneously over the course of the week that ADE is hosted on.
 It is possible to attend both but keep in mind you will need to be over the age restriction imposed on events for ADE Festival.

-ADE Festival is less for business, more for pleasure.
-The Festival is split into two sections, you’ve got ADE Festival by Day to encourage attendees’ engagement so expect to see all kinds of exhibitions, films, DJ showcases and masterclasses, and more… Then when night falls comes ADE Festival, this is when the fun really kicks off and when the city comes to life with all its music events.
+The Festival is split into two sections, you’ve got ADE Festival by Day that highlights all kinds of exhibitions, films, DJ showcases and masterclasses, and more… Then when night falls comes ADE Festival, this is when the fun really kicks off and when the city comes to life with all its music events.

 If the programme becomes a little overwhelming for you (it does get really crowded in there) then you can also search for events by artist name or venues.
 If you already know who you would like to see or you have a preference for which venue you would like to check out then save yourself some time and filter through those pages only rather than the entire programme.